arnim/p4nreana-tutorials/advanced/example1/README.md

 Notice you need to use the workflow name you chose when running the analysis (here "adv-example1") with the correct tag (the progressive number automatically added by REANA that you can see in the platform next to the name).

-You can open notebooks in this way for all your workflows.
+You can open notebooks in both ways for all your workflows.